There are 3 things you should know about the availability heuristic:

-There are two biases eliminating from the availability bias (or availability heuristic): Ease of recall and retrievability.
+There are two biases emanating from the availability heuristic (a.k.a. the availability bias): Ease of recall and retrievability.

 Because of the availability bias, our perceptions of risk may be in error and we might worry about the wrong risks.
 This can have disastrous impacts.

 Ease of recall suggests that if something is more easily recalled in memory it must occur with a higher probability.

 Retrievability suggests that we are biased in assessments of frequency in part because of our memory structure limitations and our search mechanisms.
 It's the way we remember that matters.

 The retrievability and ease of recall biases indicate that the availability bias can substantially and unconsciously influence our judgment.
 We too easily assume that our recollections are representative and true and discount events that are outside of our immediate memory.

 In Thinking Fast and Slow, Kahneman writes: